 Gentrification happened to me in steps.

-Here I was, in a place I not only felt safe in my Blackness, but, on a good day, even beautiful, and now the American beauty standard is being shoved in my face.
-I saw these white women as broken reflections of myself, meaning: I saw myself as broken.
+Here I was, in a place I not only felt safe in my Blackness, but, on a good day, even beautiful, and now the dominant American beauty standard was being shoved in my face.
+I saw these white women, and in comparison, I saw myself as broken.

-This was triggering to the parts of my self-conscious that still held onto the eating disorder I have since worked years to get free from.
+This was triggering to the parts of my consciousness that still held onto the eating disorder I’ve since worked years to get free from.
 I was reminded of my rock bottom, which, at the time, was heightened by the fact that I was working and going to school in downtown Manhattan.
-I constantly felt like the city’s outlier; I wasn’t tall or thin enough, I didn’t wear fancy enough clothes, I didn’t wear enough of the right makeup.
+I constantly felt like the city’s outlier: I wasn’t tall or thin enough, I didn’t wear fancy enough clothes, I didn’t wear enough of the right makeup.
 I found myself comparing the width of my thighs to the white women walking down the street, searching for reflective surfaces everywhere I went, taking lunch breaks and not eating.

 More Radical Reads: “Willful, State-enabled Violence:” 4 Ways Homelessness Is Body Terrorism

 My block in Bed Stuy, Brooklyn is more than just predominantly Black.
 It is also a family neighborhood, a legacy neighborhood; this is a place where parents pass their brownstones down to their kids and so on and so on.
 But now the definition of “home” has become something meant for bodies that do not look like us.

 One of the most profound causes of these disparities is what Mindy Fullilove, M.D. calls “social loss”: